 This Asian soup with dumplings is a quick and easy recipe you can make in 10 minutes, with a flavorful broth, plenty of greens, and your favorite frozen dumplings!

-We all have lazy days in the kitchen, and this easy Dumpling Soup brings all the flavor without the fuss with the help of tasty frozen dumplings.
-This recipe is as easy as boil and serve, and tastes like it cooked all day, thanks to tasty flavor enhancements like white miso paste, ginger, garlic, and toasted sesame oil.
+JUMP TO RECIPEWe all have lazy days in the kitchen, and this easy Dumpling Soup brings all the flavor without the fuss with the help of tasty frozen dumplings.
+This recipe is as easy as boil-and-serve, but tastes like it cooked all day.

 Table of Contents